blockquote>Instagram has been adding a couple of new features lately, all designed to help you share more images.

 There are only very subtle visual differences to indicate that it’s a multi-part post rather than a single-image post.
 The display sizes are the same as regular single posts.

-On a desktop through a web browser, the thumbnail still displays as a square that’s 293 by 293 pixels.
+On a desktop through a web browser, the thumbnail still displays in a square that’s 293 by 293 pixels.

-And the enlarge image shows as 600 by 600 pixels (stretched, and not retina).
+And the enlarge image shows in a box that’s 600 by 600 pixels (stretched, and not retina).

 Through a browser, you get new left and right arrows when you hover over the image, and there’s a small navigation indicator just under the image.